I think of myself as a leader being placed somewhere on a value based spectrum, with efficiency on one end and empathy on the other.

 Leaders who value efficiency over empathy tend to sacrifice investing time in relationships with their team members.
 The result?
 Ironically, team efficiency is negatively impacted.
 Why?
 Because team members who don’t have close relationships with their leader, and one another, are less productive.
 I recently learned something interesting on the topic of active listening while reading Ron Friedman's Best Place to Work.

-Listening doesn't just help you form a bond with someone, it also helps you to become more influential within your organisation.
+Listening doesn't just help you form a bond with someone, it also helps you to become more influential within your organization.

 How listening builds influence at work